Poroku/3DFightStick/README.md

 # 3DFightStick
 Custom 3D-printed fightstick using Teensy3.1 with XInput.
+WORK IN PROGRESS.

 Follow https://github.com/dmadison/ArduinoXInput for how to implement XInput into Arduino.